90 Degrees Fahrenheit in Celsius: A full breakdown

 The Scientific Basis of the Conversion

 The conversion formula isn't arbitrary; it's derived from the relationship between the Fahrenheit and Celsius scales.
-Both scales are based on the properties of water, but they use different reference points and degree sizes.
-The formula accounts for this difference, allowing for accurate conversion between the two scales.
+On the flip side, both scales are based on the properties of water, but they use different reference points and degree sizes.
 The ratio 5/9 reflects the difference in the number of degrees between the freezing and boiling points of water in each scale (100°C vs 180°F).
+Still, the formula accounts for this difference, allowing for accurate conversion between the two scales.
 Subtracting 32 adjusts for the different freezing point of water (0°C vs 32°F).

 Practical Applications of the Conversion